Norah Jones: Personal life

 Jones was in a relationship with bassist Lee Alexander from 2000 to 2007.
 After a period of estrangement from her father, Ravi Shankar, Jones traveled to New Delhi to spend time with him and wrote some material that was later recorded for the album The Fall.
-Jones has two children with her husband, keyboardist Pete Remm.
+Jones has two children with her husband, keyboardist Pete Remm, whom she has been married to since 2014.